joker1007/slides/rubykaigi2019/slides.md

 ---

-# Why Functor is useful
+# Why is Functor useful

 Without functor and map, a container needs to implement all methods for any object that it may contain.
-Functor makes a container enable to collaborate any methods.
+Functor makes a container enable to collaborate with any methods.

 ---